VioletCutler/Mocha-Chai-Test-Solution/readme.md

+# To get started with this repo:

-# Clone this repo to your local machine.
+## Clone this repo to your local machine.
 Install npm packages using npm i

 You will be working in two folders for this practice exercise (test, functions).